ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 ```

 -	The Azure application id and client secret should be captured as a Kubernetes secret, whose name appears in the vpg.yaml file.
 In the example above, this is *mysecret*.
 -	The secret must have a yaml file that contains a data item for the ApplicationId and a data item for the ClientSecret.
 The yaml file can be created in any site to which Zerto Kubernetes Manager has access.

-The following yaml is an example for *Azureblobsecret*.
+	**Example Secret Yaml File for Azure Blob Storage**

 	```
 	apiVersion: v1
 	kind: Secret
 	metadata:
-	  name: Azureblobsecret
+	  name: <Secret Name>
-	  namespace: zerto
+	  namespace: <Secret Namespace>
 	type: Opaque
 	data:
 	  ApplicationId: <application ID>